OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 ### Handle client-side errors

-1. Below the `getData` function, add the following function.
+1. After the `getData` function, add the following function.
 Note that `error.code` is a number, usually in the range 13xxx.

     ```javascript
     function handleClientSideErrors(error) {